Kyoto Koka University ロゴ

 KOKA Orange Supporters

-Students are involved in educational events aimed at local residents held at day services and frailty prevention classes to prevent the deterioration of oral functions of the elderly and disabled and to raise awareness of the need to continue eating delicious and safe foods long into people's twilight years.
-We are also working hard to develop Japanese sweets that are easy for the elderly and disabled to swallow in collaboration with companies and other departments.
+Students are involved in educational events aimed at local residents held at day care centers and frailty prevention classes to prevent the deterioration of oral functions of the elderly and disabled and to raise awareness of the need to continue eating delicious and safe foods long into people's twilight years.
+We are also working hard to develop Japanese sweets that are easy for the elderly and disabled to swallow in collaboration with companies and other departments at Koka.

 Faculty of Nursing, Social Work and Rehabilitation Science Department of Nursing